glennmusa/mock-spacestation/README.md

 - Power BI retrieves the data containing clinical significance of the mutated genes from Blob Storage and displays it in an easily explorable format.

-## Using our development environment
+## Using our Development Environment

 Whether you're on Windows or Linux or otherwise, it's pretty handy to use a [container described in the repository](./devcontainer/Dockerfile) as your development environment.